Team America Rocketry Challenge 2014

 TARC 2013 Finals Results

 Team America Rocketry Challenge (TARC) is an aerospace design and engineering event for teams of US secondary school students (7th through 12th grades) run by the NAR and the Aerospace Industries Association (AIA).
-Teams can be sponsored by schools or by non-profit youth organizations such as Scouts, 4-H, or Civil Air Patrol (but not the NAR or other rocketry organizations).
+Teams can be sponsored by schools or by nonprofit youth organizations such as Scouts, 4-H, or Civil Air Patrol (but not the NAR or other rocketry organizations).
 The goal of TARC is to motivate students to pursue aerospace as an exciting career field, and it is co-sponsored by the American Association of Physics Teachers, Estes Industries, the Department of Defense, and NASA.
-The event involves designing and building a model rocket (650 grams or less, using NAR-certified model rocket motors totaling 80 N-sec or less of total impulse) that carries a payload of one Grade A Large egg “on its side” in a body tube of no less than 60 millimeters diameter for a flight duration of 48 - 50 seconds, and to an altitude of exactly 750 feet (measured by an onboard altimeter), and that then returns the egg to earth uncracked using only a 15 inch diameter parachute as a recovery device.
-Onboard timers are allowed; radio-control and pyrotechnic charges are not.
+The event involves designing and building a model rocket (650 grams or less, using NAR-certified model rocket motors totaling 80 N-sec or less of total impulse) that carries a payload of two Grade A Large eggs for a flight duration of 48 - 50 seconds, and to an altitude of exactly 825 feet (measured by an onboard altimeter), and that then returns the eggs to earth uncracked using only two identical-sized parachutes as a recovery device.
+Onboard timers are allowed; radio-control and pyrotechnic charges are not..

-Team America Rocketry Challenge 2013's target flight duration of 48-50 seconds is measured from the moment of rocket liftoff until the egg payload lands.
-The target flight altitude of 750 feet is measured by an onboard electronic altimeter.
-The top 100 teams from among all those who have entered will meet in a final fly-off competition on May 11, 2013 at Great Meadow, The Plains, VA.
-These top 100 teams will be selected based on the duration and altitude scores reported from local qualification flights that they conduct in front of an NAR Senior (adult) member observer at their choice of time up until the flight deadline of March 25, 2013
+Team America Rocketry Challenge 2014's target flight duration of 48-50 seconds is measured from the moment of rocket liftoff until the rocket with its two-egg payload lands.
+The target flight altitude of 825 feet is measured by an onboard electronic altimeter.
+The top 100 teams from among all those who have entered will meet in a final fly-off competition on May 10, 2014 at Great Meadow, The Plains, VA.
+These top 100 teams will be selected based on the sum of duration and altitude scores reported from two local qualification flights that they conduct in front of an NAR Senior (adult) member observer at their choice of time up until the flight deadline of March 31, 2014

-The entry forms, contestant handbook, and other details about TARC 2013 will be posted on the AIA's website in early September 2012.
-Registration is open from September 4 until November 30, 2012.
+The entry forms, contestant handbook, and other details about TARC 2014 will be posted on the AIA's website by September 4, 2013.
+Registration is open from September 4 until December 1, 2013.
 The rules for TARC 2014 were released in May 11, 2013

 NAR Support for Team America